marq24/ha-goecharger-api2/README.md

 mode: single
 ```

-### In case when your (grid) sensor need to be inverted
+### In case when your `pgrid` (or `pakku`) value provided by the sensor need to be inverted

-In some cases (when using other solar system integrations) you might run into the situation, that the grid sensor value is positive when you are exporting power to the grid (and negative when you import power from the grid).
+In some cases (when using other solar system integrations) you might run into the situation, that the pgrid sensor value is positive when you are exporting power to the grid (and negative when you import power from the grid).
 In this case you need to ___invert___ the value of your grid sensor.
 In HA this can be done very easy via the so called 'pipe' functionality inside templates.

 Here is a simple example (just inserted a `| float * -1`) - which takes the sensor value and _convert_ it to a floating point number (from a string) and then multiply it with `-1`)
 ```